tamminhdao/jekyll-now/_posts/2017-06-17-FifthWeek.md

 public class UserInputReceiver {
     private Scanner scanner;

-    // Instead of having the class initiate the dependency (scanner), the dependency is passed in via a constructor. public UserInputReceiver (Scanner scanner) {
+    // Instead of having the class initiate the dependency (scanner)
+    // the dependency is passed in via a constructor. public UserInputReceiver (Scanner scanner) {
         this.scanner = scanner;
     }